jxyblog

 --data-raw '{"auth":{"identity":{"methods":["password"],"password":{"user":{"domain":{"name":"'$adminname'"},"name":"'$username'","password":"'$password'"}}},"scope":{"domain":{"name":"'$adminname'"}}}}' | grep X-Subject-Token | awk '{print $2}')

-wanip=$(ifconfig pppoe-pppoe | grep inet6 | awk 'NR==1{print $3}' | cut -d'/' -f1) # This was debugged above, if there are changes, just modify it.
+wanip=$(ifconfig pppoe-pppoe | grep inet6 | awk 'NR==1{print $3}' | cut -d'/' -f1) # Here we have previously debugged whether we can obtain the IP normally; if not, just change it.

 curl -i --location --request PUT 'https://dns.myhuaweicloud.com/v2.1/zones/'$zoneid'/recordsets/'$recordsetid'' \